• Skip to primary navigation

 • Sweet juicy frozen peas that warm up in the microwave in minutes.

-The longest part of this recipe is the time it takes to marinate the chicken tenderloins, but you can get the mashed potatoes on to boil which the chicken is in the marinade.
+The longest part of this recipe is the time it takes to marinate the chicken tenderloins, but you can get the mashed potatoes on to boil while the chicken is in the marinade.
 Or you can do as I do and put the chicken in the marinade the night before, then when you get home, all you have to do is coat the chicken and fry it.

 Why you’ll love this recipe